The act of making stock is the first, best place to start.

 Making stock is one of the ways we can save money, or at least feel virtuous by reducing what we throw in the trash.
 But, it is more than that.
 This is one of those simple steps that involves a way of thinking, and then doing, until it becomes second nature.

 If you have been in the kitchen for a long time, you already know this.
 But if you are just starting on your food prep journey, you might not have thought about the gold that so many of us discard.
 With many municipalities now requiring the saving and composting of food “waste” you may already be sequestering these bits, so giving them a second life is the next step.

 Here’s an added bonus, whether you are making mushroom, vegetable, or chicken stock, you house will smell wonderful!

 Gather together the scraps from vegetable preparation and save them in a container in the refrigerator or freezer until you have enough to make a quick stock.
-Use the trimmings from mushrooms, stem ends from beans, roots and peelings from onions, leeks, garlic, carrots, turnips and parsnips, zucchini and turnips.
+Use the trimmings from mushrooms, stem ends from beans, roots and peelings from onions, leeks, garlic, carrots, parsnips, zucchini and turnips.
 There is no recipe, just use what you have, but I usually always want something from the onion family in the mix, as well as celery and carrot.
 If you have any dried mushrooms, throw a few in as well.
 They add a wonderful depth of flavor.

-These should be avoided or used sparingly:
+When making stock, these should be avoided or used sparingly as noted:

 *Potato peels, especially those that are green which can make you sick.